 - Home and Hospital Instruction is not an alternative education program for your student.
 The purpose of Home and Hospital Instruction is to minimize the loss of instruction while a student is recovering from a temporary disability.
 The severity of disability is determined through a medical professional's diagnosis and educational alternatives are considered before Home and Hospital Instruction is authorized.
 The student will return to their regular school program or an alternative education program as soon as the student is healthy enough to do so, as determined by the medical professional.

 - Within Home and Hospital, instruction is not the same as instruction at the regular school program.
 The Home and Hospital Instruction Tutor is credentialed, but will not be teaching all subjects.
 Home and Hospital Instruction Tutors cannot be experts in all subjects such as math, English, world languages, science, etc. The Home and Hospital Instruction Tutor acts as a liaison between the student and the school (teachers and counselors) regarding homework, tests, questions the student has, etc. Students and parents/guardians are expected to keep up with homework assignments on Canvas.
 The student could be behind schedule with completing assignments and tests when the student returns to regular school.

 - A medical professional does not authorize Home and Hospital Instruction.
 Only the Home and Hospital Instruction Office can authorize service.
 In completing the Request for Home and Hospital Instruction, a medical professional must provide medical information so a valid and proper student placement can be considered.

 - Home and Hospital Instruction does not apply to students identified as individuals with exceptional needs pursuant to Education Code 56026 (Education Code 48206.3).

-- The Request for Home and Hospital Instruction completed by parents/guardian and the medical professional must clearly state that the student requires Home and Hospital Instruction and must have a return to school date of between 3 - 9 weeks from the date of the request.
+- The Request for Home and Hospital Instruction completed by parents/guardian and the medical professional must clearly state that the student requires Home and Hospital Instruction and must have a return to school date of between 3 - 9 weeks from the date of the request being received.